Breast Cancer Malpractice Attorneys in Chicago

 Although breast cancer can affect both men and women, it affects women predominantly and is the leading cause of death in women.
 Each year, nearly 250,000 women (about 1 in 8) are diagnosed with such a cancer.
 About 15% of those diagnosed will eventually lose their lives as a result.
 Tragically, medical malpractice plays a role in many of these cases.
 Malpractice occurs when a patient’s wellbeing is put at risk through misdiagnosis, erroneous treatment, or other medical negligence.
-If you believe you were affected by malpractice, call Mitchell S. Sexner & Associates LLC for a free consultation.
+If you believe you were affected by a medical mistake, call the Chicago breast cancer malpractice lawyers of Mitchell S. Sexner & Associates LLC for a free consultation.

 What is Breast Cancer?

 In a healthy body, the growth and death of cells are under control and regulated.
 But when any cells (or in this case, breast tissue cells) fail to die off at the normal rate, the uncontrolled division and growth of these cells outpaces the death of such cells and usually forms a mass that grows underneath the breast tissue.
 If these out-of-control cells attack healthy cells or metastasize (spread), the tumor is considered malignant and is identified as breast cancer.
 Most breast lumps are not cancerous.
 These benign breast tumors are still abnormal growths, and while they may increase the risk of later getting breast cancer, they are not life-threatening and will not spread further outside the breast.

 Sarcomas and lymphomas are cancers that may affect the breast, but are not technically considered breast cancers as they originate in other tissues.
 Most cancers of the breast are called ductal cancers and originate in the ducts that carry milk to nipples, while others start in the glands that create breast milk.
 Some of the types of breast cancer include: